 The ECN was created as a forum for discussion and cooperation between European competition authorities in cases involving the application of Articles 101 and 102 of the TFEU.
 The ECN aims to ensure the efficient division of tasks and the effective and consistent application of EU competition rules.
 In particular, the ECN competition authorities cooperate by:

-- the mutual exchange of information on new cases and expected enforcement decisions;
+- providing for the mutual exchange of information on new cases and expected enforcement decisions;

 - coordinating investigations where necessary;